In Balance Energy

 There are four main types of solar energy technologies:

-• Photovoltaic (PV) systems: which convert sunlight directly to electricity by means of PV cells made of semiconductor materials such as silicon.
+• Photovoltaic (PV) systems: convert sunlight directly to electricity by means of PV cells made of a semiconductor material such as silicon.

-• Concentrating solar power (CSP) systems: which concentrate the sun's energy using reflective devices such as troughs or mirrored panels to produce heat that is then used to generate steam and then electricity.
+• Concentrating solar power (CSP) systems: concentrate the sun's energy using reflective devices such as troughs or mirrored panels to produce heat that is used to generate steam and then electricity.

-• Solar water heating systems: which contain a solar collector that faces the sun and either heats water directly or heats a "working fluid" that, in turn, is used to heat water.
+• Solar water heating systems: contain a solar collector that faces the sun and either heats water directly or heats a fluid that, in turn, is used to heat water.
+We've written more about solar hot water systems here: Solar Thermal System design

 Top of page